sbuogo/TUNE-public/README.md

 # TUNE-public
 This public repository is meant as a temporary location for exchanging contents with main TUNE private repository.
-Access to TUNE contents is granted on an individual basis by means of personal access tokens (PATs).
+Access to TUNE contents will be granted temporarily and on an individual basis.
 Please contact silvano.buogo@cnr.it to obtain a PAT.

 TUNE (Tool for Underwater Noise Evaluation) is a standalone Windows (R) application developed under Matlab (R) for analysis of underwater audio files in WAV format.